LTUC/amman-dotnet-401d2/Curriculum/Class12/DISCUSSION.md

- # Readings: Intro to ERDs
+# Readings: EF Core & APIs

 Below you will find some reading material, code samples, and some additional resources that support today's topic and the upcoming lecture.